sixertoy/retrobox/displays/FBCP.md

 # Raspberry Pi Framebuffer Copy

+> Used for Retrogaming and watching video with omxplayer<br>
-This program used for copy primary framebuffer to secondary framebuffer (eg. FBTFT)<br>
+> This program used for copy primary framebuffer to secondary framebuffer (eg. FBTFT)<br>
-Mirroring HDMI Output to LCD Display
+> Mirroring HDMI Output to LCD Display

 [FBCP](https://github.com/tasanakorn/rpi-fbcp)